 At APD, we believe caring for our community is a special responsibility that we are honored to fulfill.
 In addition to initiatives to deliver affordable care to our uninsured and underinsured patients through our Financial Assistance programs, our department reaches out to area residents of all ages through a wide variety of programs and services.

-Free Community Programs
+Free Community Programs and Support

 We offer free programs and services in response to demonstrated community need.
 These include but are not limited to:

 - Providing no-cost “FitScripts” to adult primary care patients to participate in area recreation and fitness programs for healthy activity

 - Coordinating and offering financial support for Lebanon Lunch Friends summer meals program for low-income children in Lebanon

 - Increasing access to medical and dental care for the underinsured and uninsured

 - Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, Medicare Low Income Subsidy, V-Pharm and other state/federal programs

 - Providing an in-kind donation of space on the APD campus to the Good Neighbor Health Clinic

 - Assisting low-income patients in accessing free medications through prescription assistance programs